dogmaticcentral/progesterone/README.md

 This is a set of scripts that try to answer the question: is it possible that a gene A is under control of transcription  factor B, given currently available experimental evidence.
-Response of a genet called Hand2 to progesterone and estrogen was the original topic.
+Response of a gene called Hand2 to progesterone and estrogen was the original topic.

 _Progesterone_ is not a library  - the scripts are loosely connected by a couple of common methods in the utils module.
 They average some hundred lines in length, and can